grocco/linfomi-static-netlify/src/data/members/2018-11-20-giorgio-noseda.md

-  Research (Lugano, since 1984), of the Foundation for the European School of Oncology (Bellinzona, since 1990) and of the Foundation for the Institute of Oncology Research (IOR), associated with the Faculty of Biomedicine of the Università della Svizzera Italiana (USI).
+  Research (Lugano, since 1984), of the Foundation for the European School of Oncology (Bellinzona, since 1990) and of the Foundation for the Institute of Oncology Research (IOR), associated with the Faculty of Biomedicine of the Università della Svizzera italiana (USI).
 In 1997 he participated in the foundation of the Institute for Research in Biomedicine (IRB) in Bellinzona, associated with the Faculty of Biomedicine of the Università della Svizzera Italiana, and chaired it until 2012.